untetherai/onnx2torch2/README.md

 Here we have registered an operation named ``Relu`` for opset versions 6, 13, 14.
 Note that the ``torch_module`` argument in ``OperationConverterResult`` must be a torch.nn.Module, not just a callable object!
-If Operation's behavior differs from one opset version to another, you should implement it separately.
+If Operation's behaviour differs from one opset version to another, you should implement it separately.
 </details>

 <details>
-<summary>but has different behavior</summary>
+<summary>but has different behaviour</summary>

 An example of such a module is [ScatterND](./onnx2torch2/node_converters/scatter_nd.py)